MohamedHajr/Kubernetes-Notes/application-lifecycle-management/README.md

 - ambassador pattern

 ### How does Kubernets support self healing applications?
-- through ReplicaSets and Replication Controllers.
+- Through ReplicaSets and Replication Controllers.
 The replication controller helps in ensuring that a POD is re-created automatically when the application within the POD crashes and enough replicas of the application are running at all times.
 - Kubernetes provides additional support to check the health of applications running within PODs and take necessary actions through Liveness and Readiness Probes

 ### How to specify an executable and argurments in Dockerfiles and pod definition files?
-- executables
+- Executables
   - use `ENTRYPOINT` instruction in Dockerfiles
   - a `command` field in pod defintion files
-- arguments or parameters
+- Arguments or Parameters
   - use `CMD` instruction in Dockerfiles
   - `args` field in pod definition files